THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Falsifiable Hypotheses (Detailed)

 \textbf{H2 (uncertainty--verdict asymmetric propagation with causal localization):} (a) \emph{verdict-side bound}: upstream engine outputs do not encode the True/False distinction in a form decodable by a standard 2-layer MLP probe, beyond the $73.4\%$ $U$-vs-non-$U$ oracle reference, at any of Arith/Order/Set boundaries; (b) \emph{uncertainty-side preservation}: the Has-Unknown signal is decodable at every upstream boundary at accuracy $\geq\!75\%$ (substantially above the $\approx\!52\%$ majority baseline), demonstrating that the information pathway through the engines does carry input-level uncertainty; (c) \emph{causal localization}: the Logic Engine's absorption behavior on non-absorbent $T\!\to\!U$ configurations is not mediated by a residual shortcut bypassing the designated engine outputs, as verified by activation patching on matched byte-identical pairs. \emph{Architectural vs.\ learned:} operator-identity undecodability upstream ($\approx\!20\%$ chance) is fixed by construction (Eqs.~1--4) and functions as a sanity check, not an independent prediction of H2; likewise, the $73.4\%$ verdict bound is partially determined by data flow, so the non-trivial content of (a) is paired with (b), not stand-alone. \emph{Falsified by}: either an MLP probe exceeding 73.4\% verdict accuracy at the Arithmetic, Order, or Set boundary (\S\ref{sec:delayed}, Appendix~\ref{app:mechprobe}); or Has-Unknown probe accuracy falling below $75\%$ at any upstream boundary (Appendix~\ref{app:mechprobe}, Table~\ref{tab:mechprobe}); or activation patching of $\mathbf{v}_{\text{ord}}$ between matched $T\!\vee\!F$ and $U\!\vee\!F$ pairs failing to flip the prediction on a non-trivial fraction of pairs (\S\ref{sec:delayed}, Appendix~\ref{app:causal}).

-\textbf{H3 (compute-matched convergence speed):} under matched optimizer settings and a 150-epoch budget, THEIA reaches 12/12 Kleene coverage at materially lower wall-clock cost than a parameter-comparable 8L Transformer on the same seed set. \emph{Scope:} H3 is tested under three optimizer configurations: (i) matched protocol (both THEIA and Transformer at AdamW lr=$10^{-3}$), (ii) Transformer-standard tuning applied to the Transformer only, and (iii) Transformer-standard recipe applied to both architectures as a partial control (App.~\ref{app:tuned_tf} ``Transformer-recipe-applied-to-both control''; note that the recipe slows THEIA by ${\sim}25\%$, so this is not a genuinely symmetric tuned-vs-tuned comparison). \emph{Falsified by}: a Transformer baseline matching THEIA's $7.93\pm 1.40$~min Kleene-aware convergence on a majority of seeds under the matched protocol (\S\ref{sec:kleene}).
-Extended to $n\!=\!8$ seeds (7/8 converge, $51.5 \pm 11.0$~min), the $6.5\times$ matched-protocol wall-clock gap persists; the tuned follow-up ($n\!=\!3$, App.~\ref{app:tuned_tf}) narrows the gap to ${\sim}3.6\times$ on the Kleene-aware criterion; the Transformer-recipe-applied-to-both control ($n\!=\!5$, App.~\ref{app:tuned_tf}) yields $4.93\times$ (Welch, 95\% CI $[4.40, 5.66]$).
+\textbf{H3 (development-defaults convergence speed):} under each architecture's development-default configuration (THEIA: AdamW lr=$10^{-3}$, cosine, batch 4096, 200-epoch budget; the 8L Transformer: AdamW lr=$5{\times}10^{-4}$, cosine, batch 2048, 150-epoch budget; neither tuned for this task---see the Correction in App.~\ref{app:tuned_tf}), THEIA reaches 12/12 Kleene coverage at materially lower wall-clock cost than a parameter-comparable 8L Transformer on the same seed set. \emph{Scope:} H3 is tested under three optimizer configurations: (i) development defaults (THEIA at AdamW lr=$10^{-3}$/batch 4096, the Transformer at AdamW lr=$5{\times}10^{-4}$/batch 2048), (ii) Transformer-standard tuning applied to the Transformer only, and (iii) Transformer-standard recipe applied to both architectures as a partial control (App.~\ref{app:tuned_tf} ``Transformer-recipe-applied-to-both control''; note that the recipe slows THEIA by ${\sim}25\%$, so this is not a genuinely symmetric tuned-vs-tuned comparison). \emph{Falsified by}: a Transformer baseline matching THEIA's $7.93\pm 1.40$~min Kleene-aware convergence on a majority of seeds under the development-default protocol (\S\ref{sec:kleene}).
+Extended to $n\!=\!8$ seeds (7/8 converge, $51.5 \pm 11.0$~min), the $6.5\times$ development-defaults wall-clock gap persists; the tuned follow-up ($n\!=\!3$, App.~\ref{app:tuned_tf}) narrows the gap to ${\sim}3.6\times$ on the Kleene-aware criterion; the Transformer-recipe-applied-to-both control ($n\!=\!5$, App.~\ref{app:tuned_tf}) yields $4.93\times$ (Welch, 95\% CI $[4.40, 5.66]$).
 None of the three regimes closes the gap, but a genuinely symmetric tuned-vs-tuned comparison (each architecture at its own optimum) remains future work.